Colin Humphreys: Education

 Humphreys was educated at Luton Grammar School, Imperial College London (BSc) and Churchill College, Cambridge where he was awarded a PhD in 1969.
 He was awarded a Master of Arts degree from Jesus College, Oxford.

 Career and research

 Semiconductors

-Humphreys is a materials scientist who has carried out valuable work on the electron microscopy of semiconducting materials.
-His world-leading research on gallium nitride (GaN) has resulted in a substantially improved understanding of this important material with a wide range of technological applications.
+Humphreys is a materials scientist who has carried out work on the electron microscopy of semiconducting materials.
+His research on gallium nitride (GaN) has resulted in a substantially improved understanding of this material with a wide range of technological applications.

 In addition to its potential use within transistors as a next-generation alternative to silicon, GaN emits a brilliant light that makes it an ideal candidate for use in energy-saving LEDs.
 Colin has pioneered the development of low-cost, high-efficiency GaN-on-silicon (or ‘GaN-on-Si’) LEDs, which are now being manufactured based on his patented research.
 GaN LED lighting could save the United Kingdom £2 billion per year in electricity costs.

 Humphreys is a member of the John Templeton Foundation. and a member of the Advisory Council for the Campaign for Science and Engineering.